nico/hack/notes/copydir.md

 This is not among the alternatives listed in `man cp`.
 But it also copies directories, so let's try it for completeness.

+    % time (rm -rf bar && ditto foo bar)
+    0.493 total

+Faster, but still not fast.
+It copies `large` instead of hardlinking it, but it XXX

 ## pax

 Has a `-l` switch that tells it to hardlink the outputs to the inputs: